Current Division Rule

-As Z1 and Z2 are connected in parallel, voltage drop across each will be same.
+As Z1 and Z2 are connected in parallel, the voltage drop across each will be the same.
 Hence, we can write

-Also applying Kirchoff’s current law at junction, we get
+Also applying Kirchoff’s current law at the junction, we get

 We have two equations and can determine I1 and I2.